adelaneh/ruleoverlaptool/README.md

-# A Tool for Finding ruleoverlaptool
+# A Tool for Finding Overlapping Normalization Rules

 We find overlapping/conflicting vaule normalization rules by applying all the rules for a particular attribute to all the values of a source attribute.